-A cookie is a small text file that is saved on your computer, tablet, or smartphone when you first visit this website.
-You can choose not to accept cookies by adjusting your Internet browser so that it no longer saves any cookies.
+A cookie is a small file that is saved on your computer, tablet, or smartphone when you visit our website.
+You can choose not to accept cookies by adjusting your internet browser so that it no longer saves any cookies.
 You can also delete any information saved previously via your browser settings.

 We use the following cookies:

-- Google Analytics: cookies from the American companies Google are placed on this website as part of the analytics service.
-Fynch Mobility uses this service to obtain reports about the way in which the website is used and to measure its quality and effectiveness.
-We use Google Analytics in the way described by the Dutch Data Protection Authority [Autoriteit Persoonsgegevens] so that we are covered by the exception in cookie legislation, meaning that we do not need your prior permission to use Google Analytics.
+- Google Analytics.
+Google Analytics is used by Fynch to generate reports on how the website is used, in order to measure the quality and effectiveness.
+We use Google Analytics in the way described by the Dutch Data Protection Authority [Autoriteit Persoonsgegevens] so that we are covered by the exception in cookie legislation, meaning that we do not need your prior permission.